Hopen111/HopenRXRTools/README.md

  ![image](https://github.com/Hopen111/MikeRXRTools/assets/147209436/34a67444-437b-481f-b671-c514b0ccc4e1)

  KompoZer is an HTML editor that can be used even without knowledge of HTML.

+ It hasn't been updated in many years and will only download in a 32 bit executable.
+So this method might become obsolete in the future.

  ## Fixing Typos and Other Small Edits